prominenceai/deepstream-services-library/docs/api-source.md

 When adding multiple sources to a Pipeline, all must have the same `is_live` setting; `true` or `false`.
 The add services will fail on first exception.

 The relationship between Pipelines and Sources is one-to-many.
 Once added to a Pipeline, a Source must be removed before it can used with another.
-Sinks are deleted by calling [dsl_component_delete](api-component.md#dsl_component_delete), [dsl_component_delete_many](api-component.md#dsl_component_delete_many), or [dsl_component_delete_all](api-component.md#dsl_component_delete_all).
-Calling a delete service on a Source (or any Pipeline component) `in-use` by a Pipeline will fail.
+All sources are deleted by calling [dsl_component_delete](api-component.md#dsl_component_delete), [dsl_component_delete_many](api-component.md#dsl_component_delete_many), or [dsl_component_delete_all](api-component.md#dsl_component_delete_all).
+Calling a delete service on a Source `in-use` by a Pipeline will fail.

-There is no (practical) limit to the number of Sources that can be created, just to the number of Sources that can be `in use`(a child of a Pipeline) at one time.
-The in-use limit is imposed by the Jetson Model in use.
+There is no practical limit to the number of Sources that can be created, just to the number of Sources that can be `in use` - a child of a Pipeline - at one time.
+The `in-use` limit is imposed by the Jetson Model in use.

 The maximum number of `in-use` Sources is set to `DSL_DEFAULT_SOURCE_IN_USE_MAX` on DSL initialization.
 The value can be read by calling [dsl_source_num_in_use_max_get](#dsl_source_num_in_use_max_get) and updated with [dsl_source_num_in_use_max_set](#dsl_source_num_in_use_max_set).
 The number of Sources in use by all Pipelines can obtained by calling [dsl_source_get_num_in_use](#dsl_source_get_num_in_use).